nextgis/docs_data/source/google_mymaps.rst

 How to upload data to Google maps
 ===========================

-* `Order data <https://data.nextgis.com/en/>`_ for your area of interest, e.g. in GeoJSON format.
+* `Order data <https://data.nextgis.com/en/>`_ for your area of interest, e.g. in GeoJSON (QGIS) format.
-* Wait for email with download link, download and unpack archive with data.
+* Wait for an email with the download link.
+Download and unpack the data.
 * Convert the desired layer or layers to KML format.
 For conversion, you can use any online converter, for example, `GeoConverter <https://geoconverter.hsr.ch/vector>`_.

 * Import the resulting KML file into the map in Google My Maps.